A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Excellent experience guided and suggested by an excellent tour conductor.
 Thanks a lot.

 Located at a distance of around 15 km from Nalanda, Rajgir is a destination of temples and monasteries.
-Abundant natural beauty and rich history have made it a popular destination for the travellers across the globe.
-Geographical location of Rajgir has made it rich in natural beauty.
+Abundant natural beauty and rich history have made it a popular destination for travellers across the globe.
 Located in a valley, Rajgir has stretches of lush green areas.
 Apart from the beauty and history, the place is recognized for the significant value in different religions.

 In its olden days, this destination was the capital of the state of Magadh Mahajanpad.
 During that time, the name was Rajgrih, which means the 'Royal Home'.
 Connection of the region with Buddhism developed due to the fact that Lord Buddha spent a long time in Rajgir.
 The place also finds it mention in Mahabharata, the Hindu epic.
 In the epic, the destination is mentioned as Girivraja and the ruler was Jarasandha.

 This was the dispensary of the royal physician who once treated Lord Buddha.
 It is said that during Ajatshatru and Bimbisara rule, Lord Budhha was brought here to get the treatment of his wound.
 Jivaka was the name of the reputed doctor of that time.

 Built by Ajatshatru, the fort is an amazing piece of architecture.
 Established in 6th Century BC, the fort is a prime attraction in Rajgir.
 According to the belief, Lord Buddha stayed here during the construction period.

 Once 40 Km long, Cyclopean Wall is made up of massive undressed stone.
 The wall encircles old Rajgir and is one of the prime pre-Maurayan structures.
 Traces of wall are still there and can be seen at the exit of Rajgir.